Everything You Need to Know About YouTube Shorts

 In 2021, YouTube muscled into short-form vertical video with YouTube Shorts.
-In this article, we’ll explain what YouTube Shorts are, how you use them, and if there’s even such a thing as YouTube Shorts monetization.
+In this article, we’ll explain what YouTube Shorts are and how you can use them.

 What is YouTube Shorts?